jjungo/solhsm-core/README.md

 Setup and run
 ----------

-In order to communicate with your hsm client (web server), you need to create and share certificates:
+In order to communicate with your HSM client (web server), you need to create and share certificates:

     $ cd tools